Trolleybuses in Rosario: Preserved

 One of the Fiats, No. 11 (ex-39), was preserved and kept in indoor storage by the municipal authorities after the retirement of the last such units, and it was promised that the local railfan group, the Asociación Rosarina Amigos del Riel (Rosarian Association of Railfans), would be allowed to restore it.
 Because of a lack of funding, the start of restoration work was delayed for many years, but finally got under way in May 2010 and was completed in April 2011.
 The 1961-built trolleybus was fully restored to operating condition and historic paint scheme and was given its original fleet number, 39.

-One vehicle of the current fleet (see below), No. 08, has also been designated for eventual preservation as a historic trolleybus, and for this reason SEMTUR intentionally excluded it from a 2010–11 programme under which all 19 others of the type were rebuilt by ArMar Carrocerías.
-No. 08 remains in service.
+Marcopolo No. 08 has also been designated for eventual preservation as a historic trolleybus, and for this reason SEMTUR intentionally excluded it from a 2010–11 program under which all 19 others of the type were rebuilt by ArMar Carrocerías.
+No. 08 remained in regular passenger service until November 2025.